-The academic Master of Health Science (MHS) program allows students to select from the six areas of interest listed below.
+The academic Master of Health Science (MHS) program allows students to select from the five areas of interest listed below.
 This full-time, one-year program is designed for those with a desire to enhance their research skills in public health and includes both methods and content courses.
 Students choose one of four methodological approaches: demography; behavioral and social sciences; epidemiology; or health services research and evaluation.
-The one-year curriculum is intended for students with two or more years of public health or related experience to inform their area of research inquiry prior to entry into the program.
-The MHS in Population, Family and Reproductive Health requires that student have a doctoral degree (e.g. MD, PhD, JD).
-The MHS in Demography does not require students to have a doctoral degree.
+The one-year curriculum is intended for students with one to two years of public health experience (two years preferred) to inform their area of research inquiry prior to entry into the program.

 Details regarding the areas of interest can be found in the student handbook.
 The Department's current areas of interest in the MHS program include: